my needs are my castle, my preferences are my kingdom

 Rolf Indah Jot Kleerebezem (RIJK, Dutch for 'rich' and a common first name) in full, born 17 July 1993: the brooder.

 Roemer Indah Pieter Kleerebezem (RIPK, like in Rip Kirby) in full, born 29 December 1995: the trickster.

 G., Gil, Gilberthe

-Jouke Kleerebezem, author of NQPAOFU since 22 March 1998; father of R+r and co-proprietor of the Moulin du Merle; artist/curator.
+Jouke Kleerebezem, owner of ciw.net and author of NQPAOFU since 22 March 1998; father of R+r and co-proprietor of the Moulin du Merle; artist/curator.

 Paul Perry, long time friend and artist.
 Canadian with Anglo-Indian roots.
 Thriving expatriare in the Netherlands since 1982.
 Current stronghold: Alamut.
-Current foothold: gardening.
+Current foothold: curriculum writing.